LinWeizheDragon/Retrieval-Augmented-Visual-Question-Answering/README.md

 # 🔥🔥News
-- [05/06/2024] 🔥🔥🔥We made some important updates
+- [05/06/2024] 🔥🔥🔥The PreFLMR paper has been accepted to appear at ACL 2024!
+The camera-ready version of the paper has been updated [here](https://arxiv.org/abs/2402.08327) to include more details and analyses.
+Along with the acceptance, we have made some important updates to help you use the model and extend your research easier:
   - Added an evaluation script that reproduces the results in the PreFLMR paper [here](https://github.com/LinWeizheDragon/FLMR?tab=readme-ov-file#new-evaluate-the-preflmr-models-on-all-m2kr-benchmarks)
-  - Added the updated benchmark results with the transformer implementation [here](https://github.com/LinWeizheDragon/FLMR?tab=readme-ov-file#models-and-benchmark-results)
+  - Added the updated benchmark results with the transformer implementation [here](#benchmark-results-for-preflmr-in-the-dedicated-flmr-codebase)
   - Added an example script to fine-tune PreFLMR on a custom retrieval dataset [here](https://github.com/LinWeizheDragon/FLMR?tab=readme-ov-file#new-finetune-the-preflmr-model-on-downstream-datasets)
   - **IMPORTANT**: fixed the OVEN data splits in the M2KR benchmark, and updated each entry with a fixed instruction to ensure the evaluation result is not affected by random sampling of instructions.
 Please delete your local cache and download the dataset again.
 - [13/04/2024] 🔥 We highlight another valuable and concurrent research on training instruction-following, universal, multi-task multi-modal retrievers: [UniIR: Training and Benchmarking Universal Multimodal Information Retrievers](https://tiger-ai-lab.github.io/UniIR/), which was done by the researchers of the University of Waterloo.
 They also shared the M-Beir benchmark which can be used to train and evaluate multi-modal universal information retrievers.
 In the near future, we may collaborate to combine the two benchmarks together to facilitate the advance of this field.